-Queen Elizabeth will be making a special address to the public this weekend, regarding the current coronavirus pandemic.
+Queen Elizabeth made a special address to the public Sunday, regarding the current coronavirus pandemic.
+And 24 million people tuned in on TV alone to hear her message, according to the BBC.

 Her Majesty hasn't made a speech like this since 2002, when she spoke on the eve of her mother’s funeral.
 Last month, the monarch penned a powerful note addressing the British people’s ability to come together.